VEuPathDB/StaticContent/content/common/genomics_faq.md

 <div class="static-content">
 <p><a href="/">Home</a> >> Help >> <a href="/a/app/static-content/landing.html">Learn how to use VEuPathDB</a> >> FAQs</p>
 <h1 id="FAQ">Frequently Asked Questions</h1>
 <p id="transparency">We strive to be fully transparent about all aspects of VEuPathDB operations, activities and plans, and are happy to set up individual or group discussions on any aspect of our work.
-Please address any questions to <a href="help@VEuPathDB.org">help@VEuPathDB.org</a></p>
+Please address any questions to <a href="mailto: help@VEuPathDB.org">help@VEuPathDB.org</a></p>

 <div id="about">
     <h2>About VEuPathDB</h2>